 Bell Sidetrack Child

 The Bell Sidetrack is one of our favorite helmets for both big and little kids.
 The “child” size is perfect for toddlers and offers all the features of a more grown-up helmet.
 It comes in both MIPS and non-MIPS versions and offers excellent rear of the head coverage.

 Perhaps, most importantly, the helmet looks cool and comes in several bright colors and designs.
 The only thing we’re not crazy about on the Bell Sidetrack is the cheap buckle.
-It can be tough to fasten which is hard when you have a wiggly toddler on your hands.
+It can be tough to fasten which is especially hard when you have a wiggly toddler on your hands.

 Read Review: Bell Sidetrack

-Head Circumference: 47-54 cm
+Head Circumference: 47-54 cm (child)

-Read Review: Melon
+Read Our Review: Joovy Noodle

-Head Circumference: 46 – 52 cm (Small)
+Head Circumference: 47 – 52 cm (Small)

-Here’s a helmet you can actually find at a local bike shop.
+The Specialized Mio is a helmet you can actually find at a local bike shop.
 The shape of the helmet is designed to be used in a trailer (the back is flatter than most) which makes this a great pick if your little one is spending most of their time being towed.